HankLi0130/Kinton/README.md

 # Kinton Ramen

 The best Japanese Ramen restaurant in Canada.

+## Android App

+This Kinton Ramen App helps customers to

 I love Kinton Ramen and I've worked there as a kitcher helper.

-## Android App